dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 an unsupported environment would require notably greater development effort compared to CBOR.

-A test program was written which reads input from an input PCAP file and writes output using two basic structures; a simple structure, where each query/response pair is represented in a single record entry, and the C-DNS block structure.
+A test program was written which reads input from a PCAP file and writes output using one of two basic structures; either a simple structure, where each query/response pair is represented in a single record entry, or the C-DNS block structure.

 The resulting output files were then compressed using a variety of common general-purpose lossless compression tools to explore the